2004–05 WNBL season

 The 2004–05 WNBL season was the 25th season of competition since its establishment in 1981.
 A total of 8 teams contested the league.

-Broadcast rights were held by free-to-air network ABC.
-ABC broadcast one game a week, at 1:00 p.m. at every standard time in Australia.
+Broadcast rights were held by the free-to-air network ABC.
+ABC broadcast one game a week, at 1:00 p.m. at all standard time in Australia.

-Molten provided equipment including the official game ball, with Hoop2Hoop supplying team apparel.
+Molten provided equipment including the official game ball, with the Hoop2Hoop supplying team apparel.